 Penn State Altoona is a dry campus.
 Regardless of age, alcohol is prohibited in any of the residence halls.
 Any student found in the presence of, possession, or consuming alcohol while on campus will be referred through the community standards discipline system.

-- Residents will be held responsible for activities that occur in their rooms and will be referred to Residence Life, the Office of Student Conduct, and University Police if students or guests are in violation of the alcohol policies.
+- Residents will be held responsible for activities that occur in their rooms and will be referred to Residence Life, the Office of Student Accountability and Conflict Response, and University Police if students or guests are in violation of the alcohol policies.

 - It is the responsibility of students living in the residence halls to maintain the spirit and letter of the above policies.
 It is the responsibility of the residence hall staff to assist students in this regard and to deal with alleged violations when they occur.